dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 <span class='blue'>The role of the CEO is basically to figure out and decide what the company should do and then make sure it does that.
 Many CEOs try to outsource those things.</span>

 <span class='red'>The hard part of getting users and getting revenue is that it means spending your time building stuff and talking to users—and the implication is you should do nothing else.</span>

+Almost every venture capital firm gives advice they never follow themselves.
+They don’t build differentiated products.
+They are not network-affected businesses.
+They don’t try to build a brand and a community.
+And they don’t try to make something that gets better the bigger it gets and have the scale effects that anyone would tell you they want in a business.

+I think one thing that is a really important thing to strive for is being internally driven, being driven to compete with yourself, not with other people.
+If you compete with other people, you end up in this mimetic trap, and you sort of play this tournament, and if you win, you lose.

+The most expensive investing mistake in the world to make is to be a pessimist, and it’s a common one.
+I think that’s actually the most common mistake to make in life.

+If you look at most successful founders, they are pretty smart, upper-middle-class people.
+They are very rarely the children of super successful people.
+They are very rarely born in real poverty.
+They are very rarely the absolute smartest people who otherwise would win a Fields Medal.
+They are never dumb, but upper-middle-class, pretty smart people that have grit and drive and creativity and vision and edge and a different way of thinking about the world.
+That is what I think I’m good at spotting, and that is what I think are good founders.

 Quotes
 ===========================